 Off-the-shelf IQ or aptitude tests are not testing the right analytical capabilities you need on your team.

 Overlooking the very traits and skills you want to know more about is bad news for your pricing department.
 You’ll end up passing over real pricing talent for your strategic pricing analyst roles.
 And worse still, you’ll hire human calculators.
-They are great at passing tests but not great a doing the job or solving difficult, real world pricing problems.
+They are great at passing tests but not great at doing the job or solving difficult, real-world pricing problems.

 How much does a strategic pricing analyst make?

 Talented pricing analysts have no trouble showing you what they can do.
 They like performance bonus.
-But it has to be worth their while (not just a a couple of percent increase based on total company performance).
+But it has to be worth their while (not just a couple of per cent increase based on total company performance).
 They also know their ability and skills are limited by skills and capability gaps in the team or systems limitations.
 So be fair.

 Rule of thumb on salaries: